Romanian parliament allows arrest of senator in graft inquiry

 Prosecutors must now go to court and secure a warrant for Sova’s arrest, a process expected to be completed soon.

-Parliament authorized prosecutors to arrest Sova under a measure allowing them to use court-granted temporary arrest warrants during investigations to ensure, among other things, that evidence is not destroyed.
+Parliament authorised prosecutors to arrest Sova under a measure allowing them to use court-granted temporary arrest warrants during investigations to ensure, among other things, that evidence is not destroyed.

 Sova remained free during the earlier investigation.
 He was indicted in September alongside then-Prime Minister Victor Ponta, Romania’s first sitting head of government to face trial.